Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 - `defer` functionality within job settings (`Compare changes against` drop down): previously chose a specific job to compare artifacts against.
 Now, you chose a specific Environment or "this job" for self deferral.

-- Some training content doesn't treat connections as resuable / refers to connection settings at the project level.
+- Some training content doesn't treat connections as reusable / refers to connection settings at the project level.

 - Renaming
  	- pricing tiers: i.e. Teams is now Starter.
 Though, I got no questions about this - exam seemed to test from the perspective of the highest tier.